JoseRaiders/todolist/README.md

 ### What I learned

-This challenge (although seem small to some) has helped me to improve my coding skills by building realistic projects.
+This app (although small to some) has helped me to improve my coding skills by building a realistic project.

 ## Author

 - GitHub - [JoseRaiders](https://github.com/JoseRaiders)
 - X - [@nukajose](https://x.com/nukajose)